ltbittner/share-api/README.md

 source (required) : source of photo you wish to share
 blogName (required) : which blog to share to
 caption : caption of photo

+#### postTumblrLink(params, success, error)
+**params**
+url (required) : website you are sharing
+blogName (required) : which bog to post to
+title : title of website
+description : short description of website
+thumbnail : url of image to use as the thumbnail  (No image will be provided without)

 # Examples